jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 ## Points Quantify Effort

-Unlike money which quantifies utility, our points system quantifies [the effort](/social/economics/principles/effort-theory-of-value) put by the producer, according to the viewpoint of both the producer and the buyer.
+Unlike money which quantifies **utility**, our points system quantifies [**the effort**](/social/economics/principles/effort-theory-of-value) put by the producer, according to the viewpoint of both the producer and the buyer.
 - Utility is the effect
 - Effort is the cause

+Our science thus focuses on the cause.
+This is different from Modern Economics which focuses on the effect.

 In our family-dinner example, the points can be assigned by the children as follows: